swimlane/pyattck/docs/index.md

 ## Configuration

 `pyattck` allows you to configure if you store external data and where it is stored.
-Below shows all available parameters when instantiating the `Attck` object.

 ```python
 from pyattck import Attck